-I’ve always saved this one for the week of 4th of July–the idea being I don’t put too much work into this one, so if not that many kids show up it’s okay.
-But it’s also interesting enough that we’ve always gotten a pretty good crowd anyway.
+So this is a summer program we’ve been hosting for 5 years now.
+I’ve always saved this one for the week of 4th of July–the idea being I don’t put too much work into this one, so if there’s low attendance it’s okay.
+But it’s also interesting enough that we’ve always gotten a pretty good sized crowd anyway.
 We even have parents that want to stick around and watch this one.

 It’s also a really cheap and simple program to host.
 All you need are some willing librarians to help you out.
 Your job as the host will be to ask questions and keep score!!

 So here’s the setup–first I set up 3 or 4 tables with chairs, depending on how many kids I get.
 Each table works as a team.
-One table will be for the librarians, we’ve always had two librarians at this table; having just one librarian there would get boring for them, so I think two is the way to go.
+One table will just be for the librarians, we’ve always had two librarians at this table; having just one librarian there would get boring for them, so I think two is the way to go.
 The other tables will be for your kids.

-I usually divide the hour into a few different rounds to keep it interesting.
-The first challenge is a picture round to try and get the different teams to start working together:
+The first round is bunch of picture puzzle to try and get the different teams to start working together: